-- AB 969 (Williams) Community College: Removal, Suspension, Expulsion.
+"I don't think it is necessary at this point for the state to directly insert itself into the disciplinary and governing processes of all private nonprofit and public colleges in California." - AB 969 (Williams) Community College: Removal, Suspension, Expulsion.
 AB 969 (Williams) authorizes a district to deny or permit conditional access to a student found responsible for sexual assault, domestic violence, dating violence, or stalking.
-The bill would also allow a district to require a student seeking admission to disclose any past expulsions for sexual assault, domestic violence or stalking; failure to do so may be considered by the community college district in determining whether to grant admission. - Position: Support - Status: AB 969 (Williams) passed in the Assembly and the Senate and is back in the Assembly for a vote of concurrence with amendments taken in the Senate. - SB 186 (Jackson) Community College Districts: Removal, Suspension, or Expulsion.
+The bill would also allow a district to require a student seeking admission to disclose any past expulsions for sexual assault, domestic violence, dating violence or stalking; failure to do so may be considered by the community college district in determining whether to grant admission. - o Position: Support - o Status: AB 969 (Williams) was placed in the Senate's inactive file. - SB 186 (Jackson) Community College Districts: Removal, Suspension, or Expulsion.
 SB 186 (Jackson) clarifies that state law does not prohibit districts from taking disciplinary action against students for off campus behavior if the district is doing so to comply with federal law, such as the Clery Act, Title IX, Violence Against Women Act, etc. SB 186 (Jackson) also adds sexual assault to the list of "good cause" reason to remove, suspend, or expel a student and defines sexual assault for those purposes.
-The definitions used in this bill are those provided by the White House's Task Force on Campus Sexual Assault. - Position: Support - Status: SB 186 (Jackson) passed in the Senate and the Assembly and is in the enrollment process to be sent to the Governor.
+The definitions used in this bill are those provided by the White House's Task Force on Campus Sexual Assault. - o Position: Support - o Status: SB 186 (Jackson) was signed into law by the Governor.